-The MSG Map Widget allows you to display an MSG presence map on your own webpage, as demonstrated below:
+The MSG Map Widget allows you to display an MSG presence map on your own webpage, as demonstrated below (no longer available)

 All you need to embed this on your own page is to paste the following code in where you’d like the map to appear:

 By changing the parameters passed you can change:

 - initial zoom level and map centre coordinates

 - filter - and whether or not the map should be filtered at all

 - show either all users, or just online users